-Once permission has been granted a car can be sold to an entitled person without payment of any VAT and/or duty charges, or to a non-entitled person on payment of the VAT and/or duty charges.
-The charges are calculated on the value of the vehicle at the time of sale at the rates in force.
-However, if a lower rate was in force at the time the relief was granted then the amount payable is calculated at the lower rate.
+A car can be sold to another entitled person without payment of any VAT or duty charges, after permission has been granted, or to a non-entitled person upon payment of the VAT and duty.
+The charges are calculated on the value of the vehicle at the time of sale.
+The rate used to calculate the charges will be the lower of the rate at the time of the disposal or the rate at the time the relief was granted.

-Authorisation for the disposal and assessment of charges will be completed using Form TX 22 (available from FCO) and charges paid as calculated by the Personal Transport Unit (PTU).
+Authorisation for the disposal and assessment of charges will be completed using Form 5 (available from FCO) and charges paid as calculated by the Personal Transport Unit (PTU).

-On receipt of a Form TX22 from a diplomat or mission the PTU should:
+On receipt of a Form 5 from a diplomat or mission, the PTU should:

-- Check that the form has been completed correctly, stamped by the DVLA.
-If the Form TX22 has not been stamped it should be returned to the diplomat or mission to obtain the correct stamps.
+- Check that the form has been completed correctly and stamped by the DVLA.
+If the Form 5 has not been stamped it should be returned to the diplomat or mission to obtain the correct stamps

 Payment should be sent to: Personal Transport Unit, HM Revenue & Customs, Building 22, Priory Court, St Johns Road, Dover, Kent, CT17 9SH.

-A receipt should be issued to the mission or diplomat on collection of the VAT and /or duty charges.
+A receipt should be issued to the mission or diplomat on collection of the VAT or duty.

-For vehicles manufactured in the UK, the VAT and/or duty charges should be paid to the FCO.
+For vehicles manufactured in the UK, the VAT and duty charges should be paid to the FCO.

-For vehicles manufactured outside the UK, the VAT and/or duty charges should be paid to HMRC.
+For vehicles manufactured outside the UK, the VAT and duty charges should be paid to HMRC.